Harold Clayton Urey

 Biography

-Harold Clayton Urey was an American physical chemist whose pioneering work on isotopes earned him the Nobel Prize in Chemistry in 1934 for the discovery of deuterium.
+Harold Clayton Urey was an American physical chemist who conducted pioneering work on isotopes.
+He earned the 1934 Nobel Prize in Chemistry "for his discovery of heavy hydrogen."
 He played a significant role in the development of the atom bomb, as well as contributing to theories on the development of organic life from non-living matter.

 Read more on Wikipedia →